By Steve Holland, Soyoung Kim and Jack Kim

 The presidential Blue House said it needed "to find out the precise meaning or intentions" of Trump's statement, while adding it was willing to "explore various measures to help the talks move forward more smoothly."

-There was some confusion over precisely what military cooperation Trump had promised to halt.
+There was some confusion over precisely what military cooperation with South Korea that Trump had promised to halt.

 U.S. Senator Cory Gardner told reporters that Vice President Mike Pence promised in a briefing for Republican senators that the Trump administration would "clarify what the president talked about" regarding joint military exercises.